iamMysticK23/W6_WeekendAssignment/README.md

         I wanted to do more with this, but I was able to set it up to where you can see all the users in individual cards and a running count of current people registered
     - I made a testing account for the instructor grading: username- codingtemple | password- test4

-R - Users can log into the site, create/update/delete blog posts, update/delete their user profile
+R - Users can log into the site, create/update/delete blog posts, update/delete their own user profile
-    -Users can only delete their blog posts.
+    -Users can only delete their own blog posts.
 I wanted to set it up to where admins could delete everybody's post but it is something I can probably revisit in the future

 U - Users can update their posts and profiles.
 I wanted to have a feature that people could use to pull in pictures from the google image API but spent too much time trying to figure
-    out how to have a user upload their own profile picture. from their computer instead.
+    out how to have a user upload their own profile picture from their computer instead.
 That was a fail so I omitted it from the final site.
 I ended up just using placeholder images from Lorem Picsum so most of the pics on the site will change upon refresh.